Work with Me

 My first novel, Since You Ask (Akashic Books 2004) won the James Jones First Novel Award.
 My second novel Miss Me (VUP) was twice nominated for the former Prize in Modern Letters.
 Both were optioned for film and widely reviewed.

-I published my fairytale Fiery World myself as it is regional and because I just want it to be out there for a few dollars, for anyone who might find it.
-I can advise on self-publishing versus traditional, should you like.
+I self-published fairytale Fiery World as it is regional and because I wanted it to be out there for a few dollars, for anyone who might find it.
+I can advise on self-publishing versus traditional.